ONLINE EXHIBITION

 While putting this exhibition together, Bhuri Bai explained that there have been many exhibition catalogues, books and articles about her over the years, in Hindi and English.
 Being unable to read, she has only collected and accumulated them without ever really knowing what has been said on her behalf and she has not been consulted before when her work is shown.
 This realisation became the impetus for putting the exhibition together in dialogue with the artist, first through various phone calls and correspondence, then by travelling to Bhopal to meet Bhuri Bai in person, record audio interviews and discuss how the exhibition would take shape.
 These conversations were then transcribed and translated into English from the original Hindi.
 An essay discussing some of the wider issues involved in how adivasi art has been historicised in India, as well as an annotated reading list for those who wish to learn more about the subject, has been put together.

-The exhibition consists of four segments.
+The exhibition consists of three segments.
 The first is purely autobiographical and composed of select paintings from a series commissioned by the Museum of Art & Photography (MAP), Bengaluru, in 2018.

 The next segment features a timeline that traces her work as a painter beginning in the 1980s, after her meeting with artist and writer Jagdish Swaminathan.
 This combines commentary by Bhuri Bai with a selection of paintings and documentary photographs.

-The exhibition then ends with a presentation of select works from the MAP collection.
+The exhibition ends with a presentation of select works from the MAP collection.

 PART ONE